godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Next we add the ``clone`` as a child of the broken target holder.

-For bonus effect, we want to make all of the target pieces explode outwards.
-To do this, we iterate over all of the children in ``clone``.
+For bonus effect, we want to make all the target pieces explode outwards.
+To do this, we iterate over all the children in ``clone``.

 For each child, we first check to see if it's a :ref:`RigidBody <class_RigidBody>` node.
 If it is, we then calculate the center position of the target relative to the child node.
 Then we figure out which direction the child node is relative to the center.
 Using those calculated variables, we push the child from the calculated center, in the direction away from the center, using the damage of the bullet as the force.

 .. note:: We multiply the damage by ``12`` so it has a more dramatic effect.
-You can change this to a higher or lower value depending on how explosive you want
+You can change this to a higher or lower value depending on how explosively you want
           your targets to shatter.

-Next we set the target's respawn timer.
+Next, we set the target's respawn timer.
 We set the timer to ``TARGET_RESPAWN_TIME``, so it takes ``TARGET_RESPAWN_TIME`` in seconds until it is respawned.

 Then we disable the non-broken target's collision shape, and set the target's visibility to ``false``.